systemd – The Linux System and Service Manager

 user@debian:~$

-systemd consists of other components:
+consists of many other components:

 Component | Description |